Rambabu64681/-Portfolio-Web/README.md

   <h2>View My Work</h2>

   <p class="work-intro">
     Over the course of my career, I have contributed to the design and development of high-impact software systems across healthcare, finance, retail, and customer service domains.
-I have built full-stack applications with modern frameworks like <strong>React</strong>, <strong>Angular</strong>, and <strong>React Native</strong>, delivering user-centric interfaces for both web and mobile platforms.
-On the backend, I have engineered scalable, cloud-ready services using <strong>Java</strong>, <strong>Spring Boot</strong>, <strong>Microservices</strong>, and event-driven messaging with <strong>Kafka</strong> and <strong>RabbitMQ</strong>.
+I have built full-stack applications with modern frameworks like React, Angular, and React Native, delivering user-centric interfaces for both web and mobile platforms.
+On the backend, I have engineered scalable microservices and real-time data systems using Java, Spring Boot, Node.js, and Kafka—focusing on performance, modularity, and security.

+My work includes developing intelligent mobile assistants for retail associates, enterprise-grade EHR systems for clinicians, real-time chat support platforms, and digital investment tools—all hosted on robust cloud infrastructures (AWS & Azure).
+I’ve ensured system reliability through thorough testing, CI/CD automation, and implemented industry-standard protocols like OAuth2, HL7, and HIPAA for secure and compliant applications.
+This diverse experience reflects my strength in building enterprise solutions that are performant, maintainable, and aligned with user and business needs.
   </p>

   <div class="grid">